UKnowWhoIm/student-mail-benefits/README.md

 ### Get All Benefits

-Get all the verified benefits stored in this API.<br/>
+Get all the verified benefits stored in this API.

 To filter by category, pass category=&lt;category_id&gt; as a GET parameter

+To search by title, pass search=&lt;title&gt; as a GET parameter

 ### Fetch Benefit By PK

 Get details of Benefit by PK

-### Create a Benefit
+### Benefit Format

-Contribute to this collection by adding an unlisted benefit

 | Arguments | Type | Required |
 | ----- | ----- | ----- |